-When building an investment portfolio, one trick you can use to stay the course and get rich is to measure your success by the total amount of passive income your portfolio generates in cold, hard cash each year.
-Following this philosophy seems to work for people because it is simple and you can see tangible proof of your progress as checks are sent to you in the mail or directly deposited into your bank account.
+When building an investment portfolio, one trick you can use to stay the course and get rich is to measure your success by the amount of passive income you are generating in cold, hard cash each year.
+Following this philosophy is simple because you can see tangible proof of your progress as checks are sent to you in the mail or directly deposited into your bank account.

 An Example of Using Passive Income As Your Measuring Stick

 Imagine you have $10,000.00 in savings that you want to invest for the long-term.
-You decide to buy 500 shares of General Electric at $20.00 per share.
-Let's say, the current dividend is 17¢ per quarter.
-That is, every 90 days, you would get a check for $85.00.
-If you have the money directly deposited, at the end of the year, you'd have $340.00 in cash sitting in the account.
+You decide to buy 833 shares of General Electric at $12.00 per share.
+Let's say the current dividend per share is 12 cents per quarter.
+That is, every 90 days, you would get a check for about $100.
+If you have the money directly deposited, at the end of the year, you'd have nearly $400 in cash sitting in the account.

-At the end of the second year, you are now generating $340.00 in passive income from your General Electric dividends and $387.96 in passive income from your Johnson & Johnson dividends for a grand total of $727.96.
-You ignore the fluctuations of the stock market entirely, focusing on one thing and one thing only: Whether you can get that passive income figure to grow faster than inflation as the years pass.
+At the end of the second year, you are now generating $400 in passive income from your General Electric dividends and $266 in passive income from your Johnson & Johnson dividends for a grand total of $666.
+You ignore the fluctuations of the stock market entirely, focusing on one thing and one thing only: Whether you can get that passive income figure to grow faster than inflation.
 You think like a long-term business owner, not a speculator.

 A Good Passive Income Portfolio Grows With Time

-One of the hallmark traits of a good passive income portfolio is that the cash generators it holds, whether they are stocks, real estate, equity stakes in private businesses, intellectual property, mineral rights, or anything else you can imagine that throws off funds, grow each year so they are throwing off more money than they were the prior year.
-It is important that the growth rate in cash distributions exceed the inflation rate so your household income is always expanding, giving you more capital to give away, reinvest, save, or spend.
+One of the hallmark traits of a good passive income portfolio is that the cash-generators it holds, whether they are stocks, real estate, equity stakes in private businesses, intellectual property, mineral rights, or anything else you can imagine that throws off funds.
+They grow each year, so they are throwing off more money than they were the prior year.
+It is important that the growth rate in cash distributions exceed the inflation rate, so your household income is always expanding, giving you more capital to give away, reinvest, save, or spend.

 Think of a firm like Kraft Foods.
 No matter how hard someone tries, Oreo Cookies are probably always going to rank among the world's best-selling cookies.
 Think of Coca-Cola or Pepsi.
 No matter how much money you invest in a competitor, it will be virtually impossible to unseat the two soft drink giants from their perch atop the carbonated beverage category.

 Likewise, a good real estate investment can support increasing the rent slightly in excess of inflation.
 You do not want to own struggling, hard businesses.
 Life is too short to go that route.
 Leave it for someone else.
-Your job is to make sure that you end each year with 1.) expanded ownership of great, high-quality businesses, and 2.) those assets are throwing off more cash than they were twelve months prior.
-Taken together, it isn't hard to build wealth if you have enough time.
+Your job is to make sure that you end each year with 1) expanded ownership of great, high-quality businesses, and 2) assets that are throwing off more cash than they were twelve months prior.
+All of this taken together, it isn't hard to build wealth if you have enough time.